rakib-rahyan/rakib-rahyan/README.md

 <h3>🙋‍♂️ About Me</h3>
 <p>
-    I am a Computer Science and Engineering student with a passion for learning programming languages and web development.
-I also enjoy teaching background subjects to my peers.
-Every day, I aim to learn new skills and share knowledge with others.
-Programming is my passion, and I’m always eager to solve problems and improve myself.
+    I am a Computer Science and Engineering general student.
+I want to learn the core concepts of computer and work further and I want to reach my goal.
 </p>

 ---